mrandybu/altrepo-server/README.en.md

 * name - name of source package
 * task - task id (can't used with 'name')
 * branch (* - only 'name')
-* sort - /beta/ for sort by dependencies
+* sort - for sort by dependencies
+* leaf - show assembly dependency chain (only with 'sort')

 \* - require parameters